 This is it!
 We have finished the living room!
 Well, finished is a relative term in this house… let’s just say we have reached a point where we can curl up on the couch or have guests over and there are no longer tools on our dining room table (for now)!
-And just in time for the holidays (literally, guests are already starting to arrive and I have been quickly tossing some holiday decor around the room)!

 To refresh your memory, let’s take a look at the living room photo from our home’s listing:Pretty boring am I right?
 I mean, there is definitely nothing wrong with how it looked, but there was nothing that stood out either.
 Builder basic hardwood floors, standard gas insert fireplace with plain white mantle, popcorn ceiling and terrible lights.